-Website design features can be one of the most fast-changing trends in the world.
+Website design features could be one of the most fast-changing trends in the world.
 What’s on top today, might be forgotten tomorrow.
 There are new features being built every-single-day.
-To make it all a bit easier for you, I’ve gathered some of the most popular website design trends for 2019.
+To make it all a bit easier for you, I’ve gathered some of the most popular website design trends for 2020.

-Following one of my all-time most popular articles on Web trends from 2016, I’m now here to share a bit more of what’s waiting for us in the upcoming – 2019 – year.
-Either you’re looking forward to rebrand your own business or you’re searching for some inspiration as a website creator yourself, this article will help you!
+Following one of my all-time most popular articles on Web trends from 2016, I’m here now to share a bit more of what’s waiting for us in the upcoming – 2020 – year.
+Either you’re looking forward to rebranding your own business or you’re searching for some inspiration as a website creator yourself, this article will help you!

 Website design trends are important not only from the inspiration point of view but also because THEY MATTER.